CSC485A-Slacker/slacker/README.md

 We propose to create a mobile application where users can quickly and easily see where fellow slackliners are setting up their slacklines, and have the option to announce where they are via placing a pin on our map.

-Checkout out our product page [here](https://sites.google.com/view/csc485a-slacker/home)
+Checkout out our product page [here](https://sites.google.com/view/csc485a-slacker/home) You can also find our Demo video [here](https://www.youtube.com/watch?v=SG7ucTStNiw)

 ### ✔ Decisions Made
 * Real-time view of slackliners on the map